quantumwake/alethic-ism-github-actions/README.md

 # Docker Build and Deploy GitHub Action

 This GitHub Action automates the process of building, pushing, and deploying Docker images to Kubernetes.
-It handles versioning, Docker registry authentication, and Kubernetes deployment in a single workflow.
+It handles versioning, Docker registry authentication, and Kubernetes deployment in a single workflow with support for branch/tag filtering.

 ## Features